 Anxiety doesn't directly affect the teeth.
 But what anxiety does do is cause other problems that end up having an effect on tooth health.
-My anxiety test will give you some idea about whether or not your tooth problems are a sign of anxiety.
+My free 7 minute anxiety test will give you some idea about whether or not your tooth problems are a sign of anxiety.

 There are many different potential tooth problems related to anxiety, and some experts are finding that the connection between the mouth and mental health may be even stronger than ever anticipated.
 Some examples include:

 - Tooth Grinding Tooth grinding, especially at night, is one of the most common problems with anxiety and much of that tooth grinding happens after you go to sleep.
 Unfortunately, because it occurs while sleeping, many people with tooth problems have no idea that they are grinding their teeth as they start to wear down their enamel while waking up with headaches.
 Tooth grinding (and clenching) can even happen during the day as well, and you may not even realize it unless it starts to hurt or ache around the jaw.

 - Acid Stress and anxiety appear to have a relationship with acid reflux, although acid reflux is technically a separate condition.
 If true, the stomach acids that occur during acid reflux may damage your teeth and enamel.

 - Tooth Fears Many people do not have a problem with their teeth.
 Rather, their anxiety causes them to obsess over their teeth, believing that every toothache means there is a tooth health problem and possibly even over-brushing to the point where they can actually damage their teeth and gums.